Belong here, at unsw

 So I got to work creating a quiz about a group of colleges and apartments that I’d never set foot into.
 That meant re-reading interviews and student experiences, stalking social media pages, doing 3D tours and getting feedback from the college deans.

-The result is a short, interactive engagement which gave insights into the culture and values of each accommodation option.
+The result was a short, interactive engagement which gave insights into the culture and values of each accommodation option.
 The results cater to older, self-sufficient students as well as extroverted and active students who are more interested in being around people.
 And everyone in between.

 Peppered with emojis and a more youthful brand voice than UNSW’s own, but it avoids any pop cultural references so as not to head into “How do you do, fellow kids?” territory.